8-year-old boy ‘accidentally’ vaccinated in Dallas

 Dallas County Judge Clay Jenkins said “human error” allowed the boy’s age to go unnoticed through the process and was what allowed him to get a coveted vaccine appointment.

 “He was put in the suspended ineligible list.
 There was human error, and that list was moved over to get the people who were under 50 onto the eligible list.
-They failed to scrub for people who were under eighteen,” said Jenkins.
+They failed to scrub for people who were under eighteen,” Jenkins said.

 Jenkins added that they are working to make sure an error like that cannot happen again.